thepassle/pwa-helpers/README.md

 ## `<pwa-update-available>`
 <br/>

-> 🚨 This web component requires a small addition to your service worker 🚨
+> 🚨 This web component may require a small addition to your service worker if you're not using workbox 🚨
 <br/>

 `<pwa-update-available>` is a zero dependency web component that lets users easily show a 'update available' notification.

 `<pwa-update-available>` will have a `hidden` attribute until the [updatefound](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration#Examples) notification is sent, and the new service worker is succesfully installed.
 Do note that `installed` is not the same as `activated`; your new service worker may be `installed`, but it may _not_ be controlling the page yet, in which case it will be in the `waiting` state instead.

-Clicking the `<pwa-update-available>` component will post a [message](https://developer.mozilla.org/en-US/docs/Web/API/Client/postMessage) to your service worker with `'skipWaiting'`, which lets your new service worker take control of the page.
+Clicking the `<pwa-update-available>` component will post a [message](https://developer.mozilla.org/en-US/docs/Web/API/Client/postMessage) to your service worker with `{type: 'SKIP_WAITING'}`, which lets your new service worker take control of the page.

 Instructions on how to catch this message in your service worker are described down below.

-Currently it's not possible to skipWaiting without having to add code to your service worker.
-However, this is something that has been discussed in the past, and Jake Archibald has mentioned he hopes to do spec work work on it early 2020.

 ### Usage: